orchestracities/auth-management-ui/README.md

 - `REACT_APP_GOOGLE_MAPS`:The API key of google's Map
 - `REACT_APP_TABLE_PAGINATION_OPTIONS`: Options of rows inside the table
 - `REACT_APP_TABLE_DEFAULT_DATA_AMOUNT`: Default displayed rows inside a table
+- `ALARMS_SAVE`: The operation related to the alarms if mongo or json
 - `MONGO_DB`: the MongoDB endpoint of the Config API with authorization [populateDB.js](configuration-api/main/mongo/populateDB.js) to populate the Configuration API backend with example data